kgisl/makesite/content/blog/2020-10-05-osho-way-three-steps.md

 Listen to [Osho](https://youtu.be/6i8bnb4dvvg)

-Three steps are required, and the 4th step "Quantum Leap" happens automatically.
+tl;dr - keep observing your actions, thoughts and emotions as a bystander, and the 4th step "Quantum Leap" shall happen ***automagically***.

 1. Observing all your activities
    - Your body, your action